lougovsk/linux/Documentation/virt/kvm/api.rst

-             instructions from device memory (arm64) ENOSYS     data abort outside memslots with no syndrome info and KVM_CAP_ARM_NISV_TO_USER not enabled (arm64) EPERM      SVE feature set but not finalized (arm64)
+             instructions from device memory (arm64) ENOSYS     data abort outside memslots with no syndrome info and KVM_CAP_ARM_NISV_TO_USER not enabled (arm64) EPERM      SVE or SME feature set but not finalized (arm64)
   =======    ==============================================================

 This ioctl is used to run a guest virtual cpu.
 While there are no